Succulent (Latin: succos = juice, sap) plants

 Cacti are an important group of stem succulents, in which distinctive modified buds have evolved into specialised areoles from which grow multiple spines, hairs and glochids.
 Many species of cacti have lost or greatly reduced their leaves to minimise surface area and transpiration.
 However, there are a few leafy cacti with characteristic multi-spined areoles to remind us that the cactus family originated as spiny shrubs.
 Most cacti are succulents, but the majority of succulents are not cacti.

 Root Succulents: Swollen fleshy roots store water underground away from the heat of the sun and hungry animals.
 Stems and leaves are often deciduous and shed during prolonged dry seasons.

-Examples: Calibanus hookeri, Fockea capensis, Pterocactus kunzei, Peniocereus striatus.
+Examples: Fockea capensis, Pterocactus kunzei, Peniocereus viperinus.

-Examples: Ceraria pygmaea, Tylecodon, Cyphostemma juttae.
+Examples: Calibanus hookeri, Ceraria pygmaea, Pachypodium, Tylecodon, Cyphostemma juttae.

 Halophyte Succulents are able to survive in salty desert or marine environments by biochemical resistance to salt, sequestering salt from the cytoplasm in special vacuoles or by excreting salt.
 Salts often accumulate in arid soils so salt tolerance is more common among succulent plants than one might imagine.